EpiphanySoft/oo/Readme.md

     }
 ```

-Because decorators are not yet standardized, they require the `transform-decorators-legacy`
+Because [decorators](https://github.com/tc39/proposal-decorators#decorators) are not yet
+standardized, they require the `transform-decorators-legacy` Babel plugin to use.
+This may
-Babel plugin to use.
-This may change as `oo` updates to track the evolving standard, though
+change as `oo` updates to track the evolving standard, though that will not likely impact
-that will not likely impact user code.
+user code.

-You can avoid this by instead using the `define` static method:
+You can avoid transpiling by instead using the `define` static method:

 ```javascript
     import { Widget } from '@epiphanysoft/oo';